This research guide was developed by Chelsea Humphries, Caleb Domsy, and Marian Press.

 Throughout this guide, you will find a number of links to both open access and licensed resources.

 Open access materials are free to use and share without any licensing restrictions.
-More information can be found on the University of Toronto Libraries’ page about open access materials and publishing.
+Learn more from the Western Libraries page on open access.

 Licensed materials are purchased by the university for the use of staff and students.
 Check these resources for notes about their fair use.
 (More can be found about copyright and fair dealing in Canada and at the University of Toronto on the University of Toronto Libraries’ page on copyright.)